aemam022/aemam.github.io/Project_pages/index_2.md

 The [Final](https://youtu.be/GB3zR_X25UU?t=4624), a motherhood focused website was quite unexpected, but the corresponding grpah was intersting.

-##Don't hesitate to dive deeper into the graphs or to build your own using the GitHib of our project
+## Don't hesitate to ddive deeper into the graphs or to build your own using the GitHib of our project

 <a class="btn btn-primary float-left" href="/index.html" data-toggle="tooltip" data-placement="top" title="A Walk through Quotebank">&larr; Previous <span class="d-none d-md-inline">Page</span></a>

-<a class="btn btn-primary float-right" href="/index_3.html" data-toggle="tooltip" data-placement="top" title="" data-original-title="Case Study 1: Politics">Next <span class="d-none d-md-inline">Page</span> →</a>
+<a class="btn btn-primary float-right" href="/Project_pages/index_3.html" data-toggle="tooltip" data-placement="top" title="" data-original-title="Case Study 1: Politics">Next <span class="d-none d-md-inline">Page</span> →</a>